qiscus/qiscus-multichannel-widget-android/README.md

 }
 ```

-Then add this to your app .gradle
+Then add this to your app build.gradle

 ```
 dependencies {